ArjArav98/Sudoku-Solver/README.md

         5 9 4  3 6 2  7 1 8
         ```

-* Once solved, the Sudoku puzzles shall be displayed like this.

 ### How It Works
 The workings of the Sudoku Validator are quite simple, to be honest.
 Here's a simple algorithm explaining them all.